sharma7ay/Xssfinder/README.md

 # XSS Detection Tool

+## Note

+This XSS Detection Tool works in conjunction with the Gxss tool.
+Ensure that the Gxss tool is run first to set up the necessary conditions for testing.

 ## Overview

 This tool is designed to detect Cross-Site Scripting (XSS) vulnerabilities in web applications.
 It works by testing specified URLs with various XSS payloads.

+## Key Differences

+- **Alert Detection**: This tool focuses on finding URLs that generate alert boxes as a result of XSS payloads.
+Other tools may only report potential vulnerabilities without indicating whether an alert was triggered.
+- **Ease of Use**: With a simple command-line interface, users can easily specify URLs and payloads to test.

 ## Requirements